12 Classic 80’s Horror Movies Every Fan Should Watch

 The Shining

 The Shining is a classic horror film that has stood the test of time.
-Directed by the legendary Stanley Kubrick and based on Stephen King's novel, the movie tells the story of Jack Torrance, a struggling writer who takes on the job of winter caretaker at the remote Overlook Hotel in Colorado.
+Directed by the legendary Stanley Kubrick and based on a Stephen King's novel, the movie tells the story of Jack Torrance, a struggling writer who takes on the job of winter caretaker at the remote Overlook Hotel in Colorado

 An American Werewolf in London

-Unfortunately, one of them doesn't make it out alive, while the other, David, is cursed to become a werewolf himself.
-The transformation scenes in this film are particularly noteworthy, thanks to the makeup effects by Rick Baker.
-As David's body undergoes a gruesome metamorphosis, viewers are treated to some truly impressive special effects that still hold up today.
+The transformation scenes in this film are brilliant, thanks to the makeup effects by Rick Baker, and as David's body undergoes its gruesome metamorphosis, you are treated to some truly impressive special effects that still hold up today.

 The Evil Dead